 Despite the crowds, the palace is a beautiful place to visit and the history and architecture are fabulous.
 Again, be prepared for lots of walking and have plenty of fluids with you.

-The boys seriously felt like Justin Bieber, as we encountered many groups of giggling Chinese school kids (and older people too!) who were shocked to see blonde hair, and wanted to take pictures with them at every turn!
-For many of the visitors we were probably the first foreigner they have ever spoken to.
+The boys seriously felt like Justin Bieber, as we encountered groups of giggling Chinese school kids (and older people too) who were shocked to see blonde hair, and wanted to take pictures with them at every turn.
+For many visitors we were probably the first foreigner they have ever spoken to.

-Even our tour guide at the end sheepishly asked if she could have a picture with them… I think it’s the blonde hair and blue eyes that make them stand out.
+Even our tour guide at the end sheepishly asked if she could have a picture with them… and they were happy to oblige.

 The green park is a peaceful sanctuary and offers respite from the smog and busy city amongst the old cypress trees.
 We were stunned by the beauty (and people-watching) in the park.
 There’s all kinds of activities going on (card games, Tai Chi, chess, music, sports), and the boys had a blast trying to beat the local old Chinese men at checkers!

-We ate Dim Dim every day for breakfast and lunch.
-The steamed buns stuffed with meat and vegetables, along with Chow mein, rice and soup were to die for.
+We ate Dim Sum every day for breakfast and lunch.
+The native steamed buns stuffed with meat and vegetables, along with Chow mein, rice and soup, were simply delicious.
 The food in Beijing is incredible.

 Beijing has experienced a period of rapid growth and change over the years.
 While much of the country and facilities have seen modernization and western amenities are now available, there are still many areas that might catch you unprepared.